 \subsection{Sparse logistic regression with horseshoe priors}

-In this section, we apply the pseudo-extended framework to the problem of sparse Bayesian inference with horseshoe priors.
-This is a common problem in statistics and machine learning, where the number of parameters $d$ to estimate is much larger than the size of the available data used to fit the model.
-Taking a Bayesian approach, we can use shrinkage priors to shrink model parameters, in this case $\bx$, to zero and prevent the model from over-fitting to the data.
+\textbf{Background:} We apply the pseudo-extended approach to the problem of sparse Bayesian inference.
+This is a common problem in statistics and machine learning, where the number of parameters to be estimated is much larger than the data used to fit the model.
+Taking a Bayesian approach, we can use shrinkage priors to shrink model parameters to zero and prevent the model from over-fitting to the data.
 There are a range of shrinkage priors presented in the literature \citep{Griffin2013} and here we use the horseshoe prior \citep{Carvalho2010b}, in particular, the regularized horseshoe as proposed by \citet{Piironen2017a}.
 From a sampling perspective, sparse Bayesian inference can be challenging as the posterior distributions are naturally multi-modal, where there is a spike at zero (indicating that variable is inactive) and some posterior mass centered away from zero.

-Following \citet{Piironen2017a}, we apply the regularized horseshoe prior on a logistic regression model (see Section \ref{sec:sparse-logist-regr} of the Supplementary Material for full details).
+\textbf{Setup and results:} Following \citet{Piironen2017a}, we apply the regularized horseshoe prior on a logistic regression model (see Section \ref{sec:sparse-logist-regr} of the Supplementary Material for full details).
 We apply this model to three real-world data sets using micro-array data for cancer classification (prostate data results are given in Section \ref{sec:sparse-logist-regr} of the Supplementary Material, see \citet{Piironen2017a} for further details regarding the data).
 We compare the pseudo-extended HMC algorithm against standard HMC and give the log-predictive density on a held-out test dataset in Figure \ref{fig:logpred}.
-In order to ensure a fair comparison between HMC and pseudo-extended HMC, we run HMC for 10,000 iterations and reduce the number of iterations of the pseudo-extended algorithms (with N=2 and N=5) to give equal total computational cost.
-The results show that, for two out of three datasets, there is an improvement in using the pseudo-extended method.
-The strong performance of standard HMC is not surprising in this setting as the posterior density plots (given in the Supplementary Material) show that the posterior modes are close together, and as seen in scenario (b) of Section \ref{sec:mixture-gaussians}, the HMC sampler can usually locate and traverse between modes that are close together.
+In order to ensure a fair comparison between HMC and pseudo-extended HMC, we run HMC for 10,000 iterations and reduce the number of iterations of the pseudo-extended algorithms (with $N=2$ and $N=5$) to give equal total computational cost.
+The results show that there is an improvement in using the pseudo-extended method, but with a strong performance from standard HMC, which is not surprising in this setting as the posterior density plots (given in the Supplementary Material) show that the posterior modes are close together.
+As seen in Scenario (b) of Section \ref{sec:mixture-gaussians}, the HMC sampler can usually locate and traverse between modes that are close together.
 The RMSE for the pseudo-extended method can be improved using a fixed $\beta$, but as noted in the previous examples, $\beta$ is not known \textit{a priori} and fixing it incorrectly can lead to poorer results.